 CIS - Security - Schedule of Classes

-The Computer Science program is designed for students preparing for careers in computer programming and systems analysis.
-It provides a foundation in currently used and advanced programming languages, databases and operating systems.
+This Computer Science program is designed for students preparing for careers in computer programming and systems analysis.
+It provides the lower division foundation in currently used and advanced programming languages, databases and operating systems.

 California State University, Sacramento offers majors in Computer Science and Computer Engineering through the School of Engineering and Computer Science and also Management Information Science as part of the Business Administration degree.
-Students planning to transfer to California State University, Chico or California State University, Sacramento should include computer-programming languages in C++, Java, or Visual BASIC, assembly language, data structures, discrete structures, one year of analytical geometry and calculus, and physics.
+Students planning to transfer to California State University, Chico or University of California, Davis should include computer-programming languages in C++ or Java, assembly language, data structures, discrete structures, one year of analytical geometry and calculus, and physics or chemistry.
 Students must also meet university admission requirements and other general education courses as outlined by each university.
 Consultation with an SCC counselor is advised.